How to Join and Trade with a Crypto Signals Group?

 You’ve just bought your first crypto trading signals plan.
 In most cases, you will first join a new chat on secure messaging apps like Telegram or Discord, where a bot gives you options to choose from among multiple trading groups or channels in the chat settings.

-Usually, this is a choice between Spot, Margin, or Futures trading signals, as a lot of signal providers issue different types of trades in separate channels.
+Usually, this is a choice among Spot, Margin, or Futures trading signals, since many signal providers issue different types of trades in separate channels.
 Whether you want to join one of the three or all is completely up to you.
 But first, you’d need to research and learn how different types of crypto trading work.
-Here’s a quick glance at the difference between spot, margin, and futures trading.
+Here’s a quick glance at the difference between spot, Margin, and futures trading.

 Spot Trading

-Spot trading is the simplest type of trading that involves simply buying and selling crypto at the market price.
-If you buy crypto at a lower price and sell at a higher one, the price difference will be your profit and vice versa.
+Spot trading is the simplest type of trading, involving buying and selling crypto at market price.
+If you buy crypto at a lower price and sell at a higher one, the price difference will be your profit, and vice versa.

 Margin Trading

 This is a more complicated type of trading that involves a higher risk-reward ratio.
-Margin trading involves leveraging your trades, where you can lend money and enter a trade with a higher amount of crypto than you have actually bought.
+Margin trading involves leveraging your trades, allowing you to borrow money and enter a trade with a larger amount of crypto than you have actually bought.

 If you use 10x leverage, for example, you spend 10%, lend 90%, and enter a trade.
 If the trade is profitable, you earn a much higher profit than you would’ve otherwise.
 Similarly, losses are also multiplied, and you can end up losing a lot more than you have or can afford.